-This report makes the following recommendation to the Corporate Services Policy Advisory Committee.
+This report makes the following recommendation to the Overview and Scrutiny Committee.

-That the Cabinet is recommended:
+That the Cabinet is recommended to:

-- 1. To agree to capital expenditure of up to £1.5 million - 2.
-To delegate authority to the Director of Finance, Resources and Business Improvement to select and appoint professional advisers to obtain all relevant consents, enter into contracts for applicable services as necessary, and to enter into a conditional agreement for lease with the preferred tenant. - 3.
-To delegate authority to the Head of Legal Services to negotiate and complete all necessary legal formalities for the agreement for lease and purchase of services as set out above.
+- 1. Agree to capital expenditure of up to £1.5 million - 2.
+Delegate authority to the Director of Finance, Resources and Business Improvement to select and appoint professional advisers to obtain all relevant consents, enter into contracts for applicable services as necessary, and to enter into a conditional agreement for lease with the preferred tenant. - 3.
+Delegate authority to the Head of Legal Services to negotiate and complete all necessary legal formalities for the agreement for lease and purchase of services as set out above.